gem-pasteur/Integron_Finder/doc/source/user_guide/installation.rst

 Download version 3.x which correspond to your machine, then make sure that python from these distributions is the default one (you can possibly choose that in the preference and/or during installation).
-They both come with all the needed packages but Biopython.
-If you have a **student email adress** from a university-delivering degree, you can request an academic licence to *Enthough Canopy* (see `Canopy for Academics`_) which will allow you to download additional packages including Biopython.

-Otherwise, you will have to install Biopython manually. ``pip`` is recommended as a python packages installer.
+Make sure Biopython is installed, otherwise, you will have to install Biopython.
+``pip`` or ``conda`` are recommended as a python packages installer.

 It works as follow::

     (sudo) pip install Biopython==1.71